teuben/teunix/docs/astronomy-on-ubuntu.md

-Although we will discuss quite a few packages, there are some very basic ones that most of us will need right away, so consider this the boostrapping procedure, as Ubuntu doesn't even come with these.
-This is the command to install these
+Although we will discuss quite a few packages, there are some very basic ones that most of us will need right away, so consider this the boostrapping procedure, as Ubuntu doesn't come with these anymore.
+Here is the command:

       sudo apt install git emacs tcsh wget curl unzip openssh-server -y